ps-tuebingen-courses/pl1-lecture-notes/src/17-first-class-continuations/first-class-continuations.md

 import Exp._
 ```

-But how do we implement letcc?
+But how do we implement `Letcc`?
 How do we get hold of the rest of the computation of the object (=interpreted) program?
 One idea would be to CPS-transform the object program.
-Then we have the current continuation available and could store it in environments
+Then we would have the current continuation available and could
-etc.
+store it in environments etc.
 However, we want to give a direct semantics to first-class continuations, without first  transforming the object program.

-__Insight__: If we would CPS-transform the interpreter, the continuation of the interpreter also represents, in some way, the continuation
+__Insight__: If we CPS-transform the interpreter, the continuation of the interpreter also represents, in some way, the continuation
 of the object program.
 The difference is that it represents what's left to do in the interpreter and not in the object program.
 However, what is left in the interpreter _is_ what is left in the object program.